What kind of page is azurewebsites[.]net?

 It is safe to close the website, however, if you are unable to do this in the normal way, terminate the browser process using the Task Manager.
 The closed browser session should not be restored, since this will reopen the scam page.

-This scam was probably opened by installed PUAs, which cause unwanted redirects, serve users with intrusive advertisements, and often gather information relating to users' browsing habits.
+This scam was probably opened by installed unwanted software, which can cause unwanted redirects, serve users with intrusive advertisements, and gather information relating to users' browsing habits.
 Displayed ads are usually various pop-up ads, coupons, banners, surveys, and other unwanted content.

 If clicked, they open untrustworthy websites or run scripts designed to download and install other unwanted apps.
-When installed, some PUAs continually gather IP addresses, geolocations, entered search queries, URLs of visited websites, and other data of this kind.
+When installed, certain untrustworthy apps continually gather IP addresses, geolocations, entered search queries, URLs of visited websites, and other data of this kind.

 Some might also record personal, sensitive details.
 In any case, developers share collected data with other parties (potentially, cyber criminals) who misuse it to generate revenue.
-These PUAs should be removed/uninstalled immediately.
+Thus, questionable apps should be removed/uninstalled immediately.

 |Threat Type||Phishing, Scam, Social Engineering, Fraud.|